sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/04-collections/02-pagination.markdown

         "@type": ["Collection"],
     }

-Also note that the last page in this example includes only 3 elements.
-You can reflect this (and remove the *Next* button) in the client's page navigation UI:
+Also note that the last page in this example includes only three elements.
+You can reflect this (and remove the *Next* button) in the client's page navigation
+UI:

 ![Figure 3: The last page lists the number of items it displays, and no longer includes a *Next* button.](../../../../images/apio-pagination-03.png)